Arlington National Cemetery

 In this Article

-Arlington National Cemetery or ANC falls under the jurisdiction of the U.S. Army Office of Army Cemeteries (OAC), which is also responsible for the Soldiers’ and Airmen’s Home National Cemetery in Washington, D.C.
+Arlington National Cemetery (ANC) falls under the jurisdiction of the U.S. Army Office of Army Cemeteries (OAC), which is also responsible for the Soldiers’ and Airmen’s Home National Cemetery in Washington, D.C.

 The estate was left vacant when the Civil War began and was eventually occupied by Union troops.
-The site was at least in part used to assist former slaves transitioning to life as free Americans.
+The site was at least partly used to assist former slaves transitioning to life as free Americans.

-But the pace of the Civil War meant military funerals had taken a sharp uptick and the site became a burial ground for war dead, with the very first military burial taking place at Arlington on May 13, 1864, for Private William Christman.
+But the pace of the Civil War meant military funerals had taken a sharp uptick, and the site became a burial ground for war dead.
+The first military burial occurred at Arlington on May 13, 1864, for Private William Christman.

 In June of the same year, the War Department set aside some 200 acres at Arlington for official use as a cemetery, and the federal government eventually compensated the Lee estate for the land.

-ANC has some of the most strict requirements of all American national cemeteries and as the official site points out, eligibility for burial at Arlington is determined at the time of need.
-There are no reservations permitted.
+ANC has some of the most strict requirements of all American national cemeteries.
+Arlington burial eligibility is determined at the time of need, with no reservations accepted.

-There are two types of placement at Arlington National Cemetery; above-ground and in-ground.
-Those who wish to be laid to rest above ground in either niche wall or Columbarium Court must generally meet the following requirements:
+There are two types of placement at Arlington National Cemetery: above-ground and in-ground.
+Those who wish to be laid to rest above ground in either the Niche Wall or Columbarium Courtyard must generally meet the following requirements:

 • Must have at least one day of active service outside training